-It is anticipated that monitoring well installation activities will commence following completion of site access agreements with the current lease operator and the State of New Mexico.
+It is anticipated that monitoring well installation activities will commence in October 2015.
+The Site is located on state land and EPCGP is finalizing an updated water easement.
 Utility locates and property access agreements must be verified and/or granted prior to well installations.
-Soil and groundwater analytical results and recommendations from the field activities will be provided in the 2014 Annual Report, anticipated to be submitted in January 2015.
+Soil and groundwater analytical results and recommendations from the field activities will be provided in the 2015 Annual Report, anticipated to be submitted in January 2016.

 The new monitoring wells will be prepared for groundwater sample collection.
-Assuming free-phase petroleum hydrocarbons are not encountered; following development, HydraSleeve no-purge groundwater samplers and tethers will be placed in the new wells in preparation for the initial sampling event, scheduled to occur during the first semiannual gauging event following monitoring well installation.
-This event is anticipated to occur in October/November 2014.
+Assuming free-phase petroleum hydrocarbons are not encountered; following development, HydraSleeveTM no-purge groundwater samplers and tethers will be placed in the new wells in preparation for the initial sampling event, scheduled to occur during the first semiannual gauging event following monitoring well installation.
+This event is anticipated to occur in November 2015.